daniavm/daniavm.github.io/_portfolio/data_science_over_students_logs.md

 ---
-title: "Data Science over students log in physics"
+title: "Data Science Over Student Records in Physics Class"
 excerpt: "A pioneering initiative in the analysis of written information delivered by high school students."
 layout: single
 header: